Sonny Liew

-Sonny Liew (born 26 September 1974) is a Malaysia-born comic artist/illustrator based in Singapore.
+Sonny Liew Gene Sien (born 26 September 1974) is a Malaysian-born Singaporean comic artist/illustrator.
 He is best known for The Art of Charlie Chan Hock Chye (2015), the first graphic novel to win the Singapore Literature Prize for fiction.

 Early life and education

-Born in Seremban, Malaysia, Liew attended school at Victoria School and Victoria Junior College in Singapore.
-He went on to read philosophy at Clare College in Cambridge University in UK and studied illustration at the Rhode Island School of Design in 2001.
+Born in Seremban, Malaysia, Liew soon moved to Singapore and attended school at Victoria School and Victoria Junior College.
+He went on to read philosophy at Clare College, Cambridge, in the UK and studied illustration at the Rhode Island School of Design in 2001.

 Career

 His first foray into comic illustration was with Singaporean tabloid paper The New Paper in 1995, contributing a comic strip titled Frankie and Poo.
 A compilation of the strips was published by Times Publishing in 1996.
 Shortly after his graduation from Rhode Island Liew got his first break into the American comics industry when Shelly Bond signed him on for Vertigo Comics' My Faith in Frankie together with Mike Carey and Marc Hempel.